GeoFS-Extensions/autoland/CONTRIBUTING.md

 ## Contributing

-First off, thanks for considering contributing to Autoland!
+First off, thanks for considering contributing to this project!
 It's people like you that make this project a great tool.

 ### Where do I go from here?